sharkdeng/Swift-ScenekitVehicle/README.md

 //floor.physicsBody.type = .static() //only this has no effect

 //floor.physicsBody? = SCNPhysicsBody.static() //sometimes weird things happen, you may check whether you add "?"
 It cost me serveral hours.

+# Undone works
+I left 2 parts untangled:
+1) how to control car direction
+2) keep car not upside

+3) I want to add a control pad like in "Terminator", cos 2 fingers are not always recognized